Boost Productivity

 Many people want to start a small business, but they quickly run into difficulties due to dealing with the wrong business type.
 As an example, a sole proprietorship business is perceived to be incredibly financially wise.
 However, in some cases, the risky aspect of this type of enterprise is that you may lose all the revenue streams you've ever claimed to hold simply by making a single mistake.

 To save yourself from this mistake of entrepreneurship, assess your financial and knowledge capacity first before anything else.
 Once you establish this, consider what form of business is best suitable for you.
 Is it a sole proprietorship?
 Partnership?
 Corporation?
 Do you want to be a co-founder?
-Whatever it may be, the most important thing is you know how to properly handle the overall operations.
+Whatever it may be, the most important thing is that you know how to properly handle the overall operations.

 2. Assuming they can handle everything by themselves